OlgaHuawei/draft-olga-digital-map/README.md

 # How to modify the draft
 Modify the .xml corresponding to the current version.
 Make sure to commit the corresponding .txt so that diff with current version is correct.
+Please use https://author-tools.ietf.org/ to generate and download txt